Homemade Cinnamon Rolls Recipe

 Roll and Fill the Dough.
 Lightly flour the top and bottom of the dough, then roll out to a 12 x 14” / 30 x 36 cm rectangle.
 Spread the filling over the dough, extending all the way to the edges on the short sides and leaving a small bare border on both long sides.
 Sprinkle the nuts over the filling.
 Starting from a long side, roll the dough into a log and press lightly to seal the seam.
 Use plain dental floss to cut the roll into 12 pieces.
 If using a knife to slice rolls, it may be easier if the log is chilled first.
 Arrange the rolls in the pan with smaller rolls in the middle.
 Cover and chill overnight.

 Proof the Cinnamon Rolls.
-Set up the Proofer with plenty of water in the tray.
-Use the rack with the fold-out legs on the lower level to raise the pan off the warming element so that the lower level and upper level proof at the same rate.
-Set the thermostat to 90 °F /32 °C. Place one pan of rolls on the lower rack, off to one side.
-Then add the shelf supports and shelf and place the second pan on the upper level, off to the opposite side.
-Close the lid and allow the rolls to proof until the dough springs back slowly when the side of a roll is dented with a finger, about 90 minutes.
+Set up the Proofer with plenty of water in the tray and set the thermostat to 90 °F / 32 °C. Proof the rolls until the dough springs back slowly when the side of a roll is dented with a finger, about 90 minutes.
 Half way through proofing, rotate the pans 180 degrees.

 Cinnamon Mocha Glaze Topping